A Brief History of King Township

 The four Brown brothers settle north of Lloydtown on Lot 26th at the 8th Concession.
 Through their individual interests in farming, mills and commerce, the village of Brownsville is established and thrives.
 In 1862 the village name is changed to Schomberg, after the Duke of Schomberg who fell during the Battle of the Boyne in 1690.

 Septimus Tyrwhitt buys 46 acres of land from Jacob Tool and builds a large flour mill, a woolen mill, an oatmeal mill, a cooperage, and a distillery.
-Many begin to call the busy new community Tyrwhitt’s Mills, but the family prefers the name Kettleby, after their family’s ancestral home in Wales.
+Many begin to call the busy new community Tyrwhitt’s Mills, but the family prefers the name Kettleby, after their family’s ancestral home in the UK.

 Elihu Pease buys 16 acres at the corner of Jane St and King Road as a tannery site.
 The large tannery attracts new businesses, inns, a church and the British Hotel tavern.
 The steep hill to the west of the Humber will be known as “Tannery Hill” and the bustling little settlement will be given the name Kinghorn.